HBG07/hackerrank-solutions/README.md

 # HackerRank's Solutions

-This repo is to store my HackerRank solutions
+This repo is to store my HackerRank's solutions